 Research Interests: operations, economics, finance

 Gerry Tsoukalas is an assistant professor at the Wharton School at the University of Pennsylvania.
 His research interests lie at the interface of operations, economics and finance.
-His recent work focuses on market systems and the supply/demand of liquidity at the market microstructure level.
+His recent work focuses on financial market systems, funding mechanisms, and their implications on firm operations.

 Professor Tsoukalas has experience working with a variety of firms in the financial services industry.
-Previously, he was a structured products trader at Morgan Stanley in London.
-He has also consulted for proprietary investment firms and has held stints in several international banks, including Barclays Capital and Societe Generale.
+Previously, he was a structured products trader at Morgan Stanley in London (2007-2009).
+He has also worked and consulted for several proprietary investment firms and hedge funds, including EvA Funds (2010-2011), and Weiss Asset Management (2012-2013), and has held stints in several international banks, including Barclays Capital (2006) and Societe Generale (2005).